South America

 Click the links below to skip through the article:

-1. Things to know before visiting
+1. 5 things to know before visiting Perito Moreno Glacier

 2. How to get to Perito Moreno